 Jon Morris holds a PhD in Translation Studies/Comparative Literature.
-A disillusioned idealist, his interests include great books, Existential Philosophy, 80s Goth and Post-Punk.
+A disillusioned idealist, his interests include great books, Existential Philosophy, Post-Punk and Jazz Noir.
 He teaches in upstate NY.

 Friday, November 1 2013